- Faculty: Veterinary Medicine, Bucharest, Romania (1963)

 NEW PATENT- 2017

-COMPOSITION AND METHOD OF PREPARING AND EVALUATION OF A COMPLEX IMMUNOGEN I-SPGA FOR IMMUNOLOGICALLY ACTIVE PROTEINS PRODUCTION (IAPs)
+COMPOSITION, PREPARATION METHOD AND EVALUATION OF A COMPLEX IMMUNOGEN NAMED I-SPGA FOR PRODUCTION OF IMMUNOLOGICAL ACTIVE PROTEINS (IAP)

 - New concept in prevention and treatment of infectious diseases and immune deficiency